Krastanov/labwebsite/grad-qis.md

 #### Exams:

-- Midterm, take home exam, 7am-11:59pm, Date Oct 25th
+- Midterm, take home exam, 7am-11:59pm, Date TBD
 - Final, in-person written exam, date TBD

 Take home exams are completely open book and open internet, but no communication with other sentient beings is permitted (e.g., yes to using search engines, no to asking new questions on forums, no to working with classmates).

-The final exam is open book, but you can bring only non-electronic resources (e.g., books and notes, but for best results rely on your own notes).
+The final exam is open book, but you can bring only non-electronic resources (e.g., books and notes, but for best results rely on your own notes) or a non-networked electronic device on which to read your notes or electronic textbooks.

 #### Homeworks:

-Six homeworks.
+Seven homeworks.
 Due on Friday of the same week they were given.
 Given on TBD.

 Extra credit or ungraded homeworks might be considered.